geoforall-lsu/geoforall-lsu.github.io/page/2resources.md

 ### Getting started with QGIS

-- Brendan has [this great intro](https://baharmon.github.io/intro-to-qgis) (and much much more) on his website.
+- Brendan Harmon has [this great intro](https://baharmon.github.io/intro-to-qgis) (and much much more) on his website.

+- The Leventhal Map & Education Center (at the Boston Public Library) has very nice [guides and tutorials](https://geoservices.leventhalmap.org/cartinal/guides/) for many QGIS tasks and topics.

 - [Official QGIS Download/Documentation](https://qgis.org)